Skip to main content

 AI LQA Limitations

-• May miss subtle cultural nuances
+• It can miss subtle cultural references

-• Can struggle with highly creative content
+• It struggles with highly creative content (marketing taglines, literary translation)

 Best Practice: Hybrid Approach